pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/_index.md

 ### [Microservice Facade](microservice_facade)

 A Facade is a microservice that serves as a point of entry to a system for external clients.
 The facade provides a stable external interface and hides the inner workings of a system.
 All requests made by external clients first arrive at the facade, which then forwards them to the appropriate microservices.
-The facade can also implement additional functionality, such as: authenticating and authorizing users, caching and aggregating requests, logging, etc.
+The facade can also implement additional functionality, such as: authenticating and authorizing users, caching and aggregating requests, logging, etc. how to implement a simple facade that will provide a versioned external API for the microservice implemented in [the Data Microservice](data_microservice) tutorial.

 ### [MongoDB Persistence](mongodb_persistence)
 A frequent choice of persistence is Pip.Services' MongoDb persistence.
 This persistence stores data in MongoDB - a popular document-oriented database.
 The most basic implementation of this component is the MongoDbPersistence class defined in the MongoDb module.
 It is capable of storing a collection of documents, opening and closing connections, and performing a few simple CRUD operations.